magpie-ea/magpie-v3-docs/docs/05_about.md

-magpie has been developed for open science by open scientists:
+Magpie has been developed for open science by open scientists:

 [Stela Ilieva](https://github.com/stelaseldano/)